Ria424/developers-animatesdk-docs/DrawingLayer_object/DrawingLayer9.md

 #### Returns

-A Path object.
+`Path`; A Path object.

 #### Description

-Method; returns a new Path object.
+Method; Returns a new Path object.
 You typically use this method only when creating extensible tools.
 See [Path object](../Path_object/Path_summary.md).

 #### Example